Port of Salem: Rail and road

 The city and county of Salem have a long history of glass manufacturing, along with the site of the first successful glass production facility in North America.
 Adjacent to the port is the oldest manufacturing facility for glass containers in the United States, established in 1863 and long known as Anchor Glass, once owned by Anchor Hocking and now part of the Ardagh Group.

 The rail line serving the port is called the Glass House Running Track and is an extension of the Salem Branch.
 On the verge of abandonment by Conrail, the southern section of the route from Swedesboro to Salem was purchased by the county in 1983 and is leased to Southern Railroad of New Jersey (SRNJ).
 Long neglected, it is in poor condition and travel speeds are very slow.
 The line is undergoing upgrades to the rail bed, trackage, a trestle at Oldman's Creek, and other work.
 At Swedesboro, SRNJ interchanges with Conrail Shared Assets Operations to reach Pavonia Yard, the regional rail center.

 Route 45 and Route 49 provide access to Interstate 295, the New Jersey Turnpike and the nearby Delaware Memorial Bridge.
 In 2005, the Route 49 bascule bridge built in 1927 over the Salem River was replaced with a fixed bridge that can be converted to a vertical lift bridge and has been dedicated the Veteran’s of Salem County Memorial Bridge.

 Commercial shipping

 The Salem Municipal Port Authority was established in 1982 with the intention to revitalize and coordinate shipping in the port district.
 In 2005, the 230 acre Salem City Industrial District Brownfield Development Area was created to spur re-use of brownfields, including numerous properties within and adjacent to the port district, which is located along the southern banks of the river between the Salem River Cut-Off and the Route 49 bridge just outside the downtown area.
 It encompasses several terminal and wharf facilities for barges and container ships for bulk and break bulk cargo, and shipping containers.

 In 2006, the municipal port authority described the typical container ship making use of the port as carrying 150 containers and taking approximately 12 hours to unload and reload.
 The Bermuda Islander, a Dutch-flagged container ship, calls regularly at Salem.

+In 2022 the port received funding for lengthening of its wharf and other improvements.